the definitive guide to

 But to reap these benefits, you’ll need to be not only investigating, but actually investing in, the latest digital technologies.
 Where does your organization stack up in that regard?

-Between now and 2020, 46 percent of organizations say that “increased use of automation” will be among the most important drivers of their business growth, according to one study.
+Over the last year, 46 percent of organizations said that “increased use of automation” was the most important driver of business growth.
 The flip-side of that, of course, is that the majority of companies remain behind the ball.

 Do you count your company among the 54 percent who aren’t prioritizing enhanced workforce management and other digital transformation initiatives?
 If so, it’s time to take action — immediately.
 Otherwise, you risk getting left behind.